asifsajjad-projects/Technical-paper_caching/README.md

 ### 3.1.1 Cache-Control header

 The Cache-Control header is a general header, that specifies the caching policies of server responses as well as client requests.
-It gives information about the how a particular resource is cached, the location of the cached resource, and its maximum age attained before getting expired i.e. time to live.
+It gives information about how a particular resource is cached, the location of the cached resource, and its maximum age attained before getting expired i.e. time to live.

 The syntax for Cache-Control header is as follows: